Production company: Tasks and functions

-The aforementioned publishing conglomerates distribute said creative works, but it isn't uncommon for production companies to act as a publication.
+The aforementioned publishing conglomerates distribute said creative works, but it is not uncommon for production companies to act as a publication.
 For example, The Walt Disney Company and Nintendo act as publisher for Walt Disney Animation Studios and Nintendo Entertainment Planning & Development respectively.
 Self-publishing, in this case, should not be confused with a self-publishing vanity press which are paid services.
 Both large and small production studios have an editorial board or editor-in-chief, along with other forms of a command hierarchy.